ingehap/P01_Weight/README.md

 # My slimming project

-Measurements done each Sunday morning for each week.
+Measurements will be made each Sunday morning for each week for the rest of 2024.

 | Year | Week | Mass (kg) |
 | -----| ---- | --------- |